How to Remove Yourself from FamilyTreeNow (2026 Guide)

 What Is FamilyTreeNow?

-FamilyTreeNow positions itself as a genealogy research tool — a way to trace family history and find distant relatives.
-But in practice, it functions as a powerful people-search engine.
-The genealogy framing is what makes the site unique among data brokers: it does not just list your personal details, it maps out your entire family structure, showing parents, siblings, children, cousins, and extended relatives with links to their profiles.
+FamilyTreeNow calls itself a genealogy research tool, a way to trace family history.
+In practice, it is a people-search engine with a hobbyist costume.
+The "genealogy" framing is what makes it uniquely harmful: the site does not just list your personal details.
+It maps your entire family structure, showing parents, siblings, children, ex-spouses, cousins, and extended relatives with links straight to their profiles.

 What Data Does FamilyTreeNow Show?